 Divide that bland diet into several small meals fed every 3-4 hours rather than larger feedings once or twice a day.
 This is just another way of not overworking the digestive system and it will provide nutrients without increasing irritation.

 Probiotics help support the good bacteria in your dog’s gut.
 They can help balance his digestive tract and get things working properly again.
-You may choose a commercial probiotic, or use a little plain yogurt.
+You may choose a commercial probiotic (see product below), or use a little bit of plain yogurt.

 If your dog’s yellow dog poop is accompanied by more severe signs of fever, lethargy, not eating, or vomiting and diarrhea, don’t hesitate to contact your vet.
 Also, don’t be afraid to make an appointment any time you’re worried.